marksherriff/uvacs-advising/policies.md

 The department will help a CS student change their graduation year / class year standing in SIS because they are graduating early __only when they are about to start their final year at UVA__.
 This typically means the student has roughly 30-36 credits remaining and plans on enrolling in two more regular semesters at UVA.

+The timeframe for making this change is:

+- If it is currently the spring semester and you aim to graduate in one year in the next spring semester, submit your request between the Add Deadline (2 weeks after the start of the current spring semester) and the last day of February.
+- If it is currently the fall semester you aim to graduate in one year in the next fall semester, submt your request between the Add Deadline (2 weeks after the start of the current fall semester) and the last day of September.

 If a student is in this position and wishes to proceed, they need to create a course schedule / outline that shows that they can finish the degree in one year and make an appointment with the appropriate program director - [bscsdirector@virginia.edu](mailto:bscsdirector@virginia.edu) or [bacsdirector@virginia.edu](mailto:bacsdirector@virginia.edu) - with their plan to set up a meeting.
 If the program director agrees that this plan is feasible, the program director will contact the appropriate school registrar to make the change in SIS.

 We __will not__ entertain requests to change a graduation year / class standing until one year remains because it is not uncommon for students to think they want to graduate early, only to find that they require more time.